 20.4 Where we credit a refund to your account, that refund will usually be applied to your Main Balance first, but it may be applied to an Instalment Plan.
 If the refund is applied to an Instalment Plan, it may reduce the term of that Instalment Plan or the amount of the final instalment payment.
 Once your refund has been applied to your account, you may wish to adjust any Instalment Plan(s) by cancelling or setting up new plans to ensure they suit your needs.

 21.1 We may change your Card Type or issue a different Card Type from the one you applied for, as well as or instead of an existing Card.
 By signing the agreement you are asking us to do so.
-If your Card Type changes, we may also change your card and account number.
-We will also tell you if the standard interest rates, fees, charges, credit limits or promotional offers will change.
-We cannot change the terms of promotional offers you have already taken up.
-We will make changes in accordance with Condition 23.
+If your Card Type changes, we may also change your Card and account number.
+We will also tell you if the standard interest rates, fees, charges, credit limits or Promotional Offers will change.
+We cannot change the terms of Promotional Offers you have already taken up.
+We will make changes in accordance with Condition 25.

 22.1 We may end this agreement immediately if: